nextcloud/forms/docs/API.md

 -   In API version 2.5 the following endpoints were introduced:
     -   `POST /api/2.5/uploadFiles/{formId}/{questionId}` to upload files to answer before form submitting
+-   In API version 2.5 the following change was made:
+    -   Options now contain a property `order`
 -   In API version 2.4 the following endpoints were introduced:
     -   `POST /api/2.4/form/link/{fileFormat}` to link form to a file
     -   `POST /api/2.4/form/unlink` to unlink form from a file